ncrna/PathogenTrack/README.md

 ### System Requirements

-PathogenTrack has been tested on Linux platform with CentOS 7 operation system.
-The RAM is 120 GB, with 40 computational threads.
+PathogenTrack has been tested on Linux platform with CentOS 7 and Mac platform with macOS 11.6.1.

 ## Installation